You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 They zip together in pairs, A complements T and C complements G, so we generally refer to this smallest piece of genetic information as a “base pair”.
 This is the unit we’ll use to compare genome sizes.
 Because there’s four possible pairs each “base pair” is equivalent to 2 binary bits of information.
 So “1 million base pairs” that means 2 megabits of information.

 Bacteria have relatively small genomes, typically a single circular chromosome of hundreds of thousands through to a million or so base pairs.
 The human genome by contrast has about 3 billion base pairs, and each of us have two copies spread over multiple chromosomes.
+We’re a lot more complicated than a bacteria, but there’s a species of lungfish with 130 billion base pairs and an amoeba with 670 billion base pairs.
+So who’s counting?

 Unicellular organisms reproduce by copying, and errors arise during the copying process, sometimes leading to novel features in the cells.
 Good features thrive, bad features dwindle, and that’s natural selection, leading to evolution.

 Copying chromosomes can make simple mutations, kinda like typos, and these can also cause a gene to be shortened or lengthened or split into pieces or fused with another gene.
 Bigger errors can also result in multiple copies of a gene appearing, and then these multiple copies can evolve in different directions.
+Changes can lead to parts of the genome effectively being commented out.

 On top of this, pesky things like retroviruses can introduce new genes entirely, effectively writing themselves into a cell’s genome to get the cell to make more retroviruses.